bryce-bowles/lending-club-classification/README.md

 Assessing model accuracy depends on quality of fit, bias-variance trade-off, classification setting and much more.
 Bias may be included in a predetermined dataset.
 After the readings, it is my recommendation that data scientists should be aware of this and continuously collect data to avoid predetermined bias’s so that models adjust to changes made over time.
 In addition to continuously collecting data, continuously evaluating the performance of the model as the data changes will also be essential in obtaining optimal results.

-# 2 - Logistic regression and classification tree model for predicting the final status of a loan based on variables available at the time at which a loan is awarded.
+# 2 - Logistic regression and classification tree model:
+For predicting the final status of a loan based on variables available at the time at which a loan is awarded.

 After reading in the data, columns were chosen to help predict the final status of a loan such as application_type, total_bal_ex_mort, total_bc_limit and revol_util, int_rate, emp_length, annual_inc, dti, fico_range_low, and fico_range_high.
 Columns where then filtered to exclude all status types except “Fully Paid” and “Charged Off” and to only include the final status’.
 Linear regression can only predict classification models in instances where you have two outcomes.
 The data was split to get a sample of 10% while choosing the same proportions of status types in both the training and test data.
 1,000 samples will provide a good enough turnout while keeping computational speed fast.
 Next, the missing data (N/As) are replaced, using the median from training data to fill the test data to prevent leakage.
 Since the ratio is about 4 “charged off” to 1 “fully paid”, weights were added to indicate the significance of each type.